8 Foot CPAP Hose with Sensor Line for Puritan Bennett 418A, 420E, 420S, 425 and Knightstar 330

 4 people found this helpful.

 I sleep in a king size bed.
-The eight feet vs. six feet makes all the difference in the world more...
+The eight feet vs. six feet makes all the difference in the world for mobility and comfort. more...

 2 people found this helpful.